Sound Tribe Sector 9: Festival appearances

 In May 2008, the band performed at the Summer Camp Music Festival in Chillicothe, Illinois.

 On Saturday June 7, 2008, the band headlined the Sun Down Stage at the Wakarusa Music Festival at Clinton State Park, Lawrence, Kansas.

 At Rothbury 2008, the band performed a three and a half hour show, which packed a capacity crowd.

 In June 2011, the band performed at Bonnaroo in Manchester, Tennessee.
-Their show began at 2:30am and played until sunrise.
+Their show began at 2:30 am and played until sunrise.

 In 2012, the band performed at the Hangout Music Festival, Electric Forest, High Sierra Music Festival, and North Coast Festival.

 From 2013, STS9 has performed at festivals including High Sierra Music Festival, Moonrise Festival, Suwannee Hulaween, Pemberton Music Festival, All Good Music Festival, Bonnaroo, Wakarusa, Summer Camp Music and Camping Festival, BUKU, The Voodoo Music + Arts Experience, Hangout Music Festival, Beale Street Music Festival, Counterpoint, Summer Set Music Festival and McDowell Mountain Festival.

 In 2018, STS9 organized and headlined the first annual Wave Spell Festival in Belden Town, CA. During this festival they played 9 sets of music, 3 of which were entirely improvised.
-A variety of musical performers joined STS9 at Wave Spell, including: Sunsquabi, eDIT and Ooah of the Glitch Mob, Manic Focus, Michael Menert, Charlesthefirst, Antennae, Yak Attack and others.
+A variety of musical performers joined STS9 at Wave Spell, including: Sunsquabi, eDIT and Ooah of the Glitch Mob, Manic Focus, Charlesthefirst, Antennae, and others.
 In addition to these guests, David Phipps and Zach Velmer of STS9 performed solo sets.
 The band has announced the second year of Wave Spell, which will occur in August 2019.

-Sound Tribe Sector 9 has performed live at the following events: